Planters, Pots and Containers can add dramatic appeal to any landscape or patio

 - Soil Volume Counts!
-The larger the pot and soil volume area for roots and water retention are key to maintaining a healthy pot during our summers.
-14 inch Diameter pots would be a good starting point and go up in size from there.
+The larger the pot for roots and water retention are key to maintaining a healthy pot during our summers.
+14-inch diameter pots would be a good starting point and go up in size from there.

-- The material the pot is made of is not as important as the LOOK you are tyring to achieve and the budget.
-As long as it is sufficient in size.
-Plastic, fiber, foam, contcrete, steel and wood are a few of the options, all are fine as long as they have drain holes. and can handle the extreme weather conditions.
+- The material the pot is made of is not as important as the LOOK you are trying to achieve, your budget, and if it is sufficient in size.
+Plastic, fiber, foam, concrete, steel, and wood are a few of the options.
+All are fine as long as they have drain holes and can handle the extreme weather conditions.

-- Saucers can be useful during the hot summer months especially if you have some smaller containers that dry our frequently.
-Saucers are not a necesity for the cooler month and winter time just be sure to allow pot to dry thouroughly if you use a saucer when it is not brutally hot.
+- Saucers can be useful during the hot summer months especially if you have some smaller containers that dry out frequently.
+Saucers are not a necessity for the cooler months and wintertime, just be sure to allow the pot to dry thoroughly if you use a saucer when it is not brutally hot.

-- In containers, pots, baskets and planters many items that are normally Perennial, may freeze out.
-Being exposed above ground during a severe winter the plants are not as insulated as they are when planted in the ground.
+- Flowers and Plants that are in containers, pots, baskets, and planters that are normally Perennial; may freeze out due to being exposed above ground during a severe winter.
+The plants are not as insulated as they are when planted in the ground.

 - Assorted plants or one type filling the pot?
-Sorry but No help from us here... that is your call.
+Sorry, but no help from us here... that is your call.
 Both are very attractive and appealing.
 Whether it be a mass planting of petunias in one pot, or a mixed variety with many colors and types.
-As long as they are all chosen for the correct sun requirements the possibilities are endless.
+The possibilities are endless, but you MUST make sure the pots have the correct sun requirements.